anaconda/nb_conda_kernels/README.md

    conda env create -f conda-recipe/testenv2.yaml
    ```

-5. To run all of the tests, run the command `nosetests`.
+5. To run all of the tests, run the command `pytest -m nb_conda_kernels`.

 ## Changelog

+### 2.2.2

+- Adds project name to kernel name for environments that
+  live outside of the default environment location
+- Improved runner scripts: linear execution, better handling
+  of environment variables
+- Migrate from nosetests to pytest

 ### 2.2.1